Froze202/AWSEC2-VR-CloudGaming/README.md

    - Search for AMI > Change `My AMIs` to `Amazon AMIs` > Search for `DCV-Windows`
    - Sort by Name > Choose the one with `NVIDIA-gaming` keyword with latest drivers.
    - `DCV-Windows-XXXX.X.XXXXX-NVIDIA-gaming-555.99-XXXX-XX-XXXXX-XX-XX.XXXX` for example.
+5a. *Additional launch parameters: EBS Volumes > Root:/dev/sda1 > Change Size from 30 to 60.

+> *This will be your System storage, adjust it to your liking.
+May cost more if bigger so be mindful.

 6. Key pairs configuration:
    - Create a new key pair (opens a new tab) > `Create key pair` (top right)
    - Name your key pair > Key pair type: `RSA` > Private key file format: `PEM`